rambasnet/CPP-Fundamentals/README.md

 ## VS Code setup for Jupyter Notebooks

 - uninstall/install Jupyter and Python extensions for VS Code
-- open any notebook file in VS Code; select the xeus-cling C++ kernel from
+- open any notebook file in VS Code
-- pick C++17 from Jupyter Kernel selection dropdown
+- pick the most recent C++ kernel from Jupyter Kernel selection dropdown

 ## Demo programs and sample solutions to exercises